 Writing or updating your Will can seem complicated and there are a number of issues you need to consider.
-We have answered some of the most frequently asked questions below, but a meeting with a solicitor or professional Will writer is the best way to discuss your wishes freely and ask any questions.
+We have answered some of the most frequently asked questions below.
+A meeting with a solicitor or professional Will writer is the best way to discuss your wishes freely and ask any questions.

 Thousands of people pass away each year without leaving a Will and some people assume their spouse or registered civil partner will automatically inherit everything, but this is not always true.
 Gifts may then be left to unintended people and unintended tax may have to be paid.
 Making a Will and keeping it up to date is the only sure way that the people and causes you love are looked after in the way you intended.